 Company Facilities.
 Environmental controls are generally imposed under Irish law through property planning legislation, specifically the Local Government (Planning and Development) Acts of 1963 to 1999, the Planning and Development Act 2000 and regulations made thereunder.
 At Dublin Airport, Ryanair operates on land controlled by the DAA.
 Planning permission for its facilities has been granted in accordance with both the zoning and planning requirements of Dublin Airport.
 There is also specific Irish environmental legislation implementing applicable EU directives and regulations, to which Ryanair adheres.
 From time to time, noxious or potentially toxic substances are held on a temporary basis within Ryanair's engineering facilities at Dublin Airport, Glasgow (Prestwick) and London (Stansted).
-However, at all times Ryanair's Glasgow (Prestwick) and London (Stansted).
-However, at cordance with the Environmental Protection Act of 1996 and Duty of Care Waste Regulations.
+However, at all times Ryanair's storage and handling of these substances complies with the relevant regulatory requirements.
+At Ryanair's Glasgow (Prestwick) and London (Stansted) maintenance facilities, all normal waste is removed in accordance with the Environmental Protection Act of 1996 and Duty of Care Waste Regulations.
 For special waste removal, Ryanair operates under the Special Waste Regulations 1998.
 At all other facilities Ryanair adheres to all local and EU regulations.